Now onboarding families in NL & DE

 All data is stored and processed on EU-based infrastructure, protected under GDPR.
 Your family's information never leaves Europe.

-Fritz only sees what you share
+Fred only sees what you share

-Fritz processes only the emails you forward and the calendars you connect.
+Fred processes only the emails you forward and the calendars you connect.
 It never reads your private WhatsApp messages, photos, or anything you haven't explicitly shared.

 Personal info stays out of the AI